GRDC Research Scholarship

 |1 Improve yield and yield stability||1.1 Minimise the impact of high temperature at flowering and grain fill on grain yield and stability.||A. Establish the relationship between high temperature at flowering and grain fill and yield in key grain crops.|

-- Capture more water for use in transpiration.
+D. Capture more water for use in transpiration

-- Exchange transpired water for assimilated carbon more effectively.
+E. Exchange transpired water for assimilated carbon more effectively

 |1.7 Reduce the impacts of soil salinity and sodicity on plant water uptake to improve grain yield and stability.|

-G. Design novel strategies to cost effectively manage saline and sodic soils.
+K. Design novel strategies to cost effectively manage saline and sodic soils

 |3 Optimise input costs||3.1 Develop and implement management options to minimise the cost of effectively and sustainably managing weeds|

-I. Quantify the implications of implementing integrated weed management in herbicide tolerant pulse crops.
+Q. Quantify the implications of implementing integrated weed management in pulse crops.

-J. Develop novel approaches to quantify weed impacts on crop production.
+R. Develop novel approaches to quantify weed impacts on grain cropping systems

 |3.3 Develop and implement management options to minimise the cost of effectively and sustainably managing diseases.|